-Ribs are one of those foods that always intimidated me, and while I liked them, I never got brave enough to cook them for the first few years I was married.
+Ribs are one of those foods that always intimidated me, and while I liked them, I was never brave enough to cook them for the first few years I was married.
 Then, one day, there was a huge sale on ribs at our local store, and having no better idea for dinner, I bought them.
 On the drive home, I realized that I didn’t have a grill at the time, so after some online research, a slow cooker recipe was born.
 It turned out great and we’ve been cooking these ever since!

 This is one of several variations that I make, and it might be my favorite.
 Adjust spices and sweetener to fit your own taste…